jmce22/pands-project/README.md

 ## Summary of each variable

+Using pandas, we can generate various summary statistics of the data contained in a pandas dataframe object.
+One way of doing this is to use methods to generate individual summary statistics for the columns of numerical data in the dataframe: examples include the .mean() and .max() methods, used to calculate the mean value and max value, respectively, of each column of numerical data in the dataframe.

-The *.describe()* method in pandas produces summary statistics from the dataset which it used on.
-In this case, I looked for summary statistics for:
+It is possible, however, to produce numerous summary statistics with one command by using the .describe() method.
+I used this method here, where I looked for summary statistics for:
-1. each of the four measured variables ('sepal width', 'sepal height', 'petal width' and 'petal height') for all of the flowers as a group (sample size = 150), and
+1. each of the four measured traits ('sepal width', 'sepal height', 'petal width' and 'petal height') for all of the flowers as a group (sample size = 150), and
-2. each of the four measured variables for *each* variety of Iris flower (3 groups each of sample size = 50).\
+2. each of the four measured traits for *each* variety of Iris flower (3 groups each of sample size = 50).

-I thought it would be interesting to see how different the statistics are for each Iris variety in isolation, so I used the pandas *groupby()* function in conjunction with the *.describe* method to generate these statistics.
+I generated the second set of statistics because I was interested in seeing how different the statistics would be for each Iris variety in isolation.
+I used the pandas *groupby()* function in conjunction with the *.describe* method to generate these statistics.
 I also used the NumPy method *np.transpose()* to invert the way the summary statistics were printed, because when printed without inverting them, the results are not easily readible on the outputted text file.

+The statistical properties measured are as follows:

 * count: The count for the group as a whole was 150 samples, while the count for each class was 50 samples.
 Each sample had 4 variables measured.